Abstract

 7.1 Architecture Mapping

 The theoretical framework maps directly to MARIA OS components.
 The organizational graph G corresponds to the Decision Graph — the network of agents, teams, and departments encoded in the MARIA coordinate system (G.U.P.Z.A).
-The governance density D corresponds to the Gate Engine — the collection of approval gates, risk thresholds, and responsibility boundaries that constrain agent actions.
+The latent governance density D corresponds to the Gate Engine's underlying constraint structure, while constrained-candidate coverage D̂ is exposed through router and gate telemetry.
 The reward function R corresponds to the Evidence Layer — the evidence bundles, audit trails, and outcome measurements that provide feedback on decision quality.
-The anomaly detection layer corresponds to the Doctor system — the Isolation Forest + Autoencoder dual detection mechanism that identifies deviant agent behavior.
+The anomaly detection layer corresponds to the Doctor system — the Isolation Forest + Autoencoder dual detection mechanism that identifies deviant agent behavior and monitors both loop gain and operating buffer.

 7.2 Gate-Constrained Policy Updates

 MARIA OS implements gated reinforcement learning through its risk-tiered gate system.
-Low-risk decisions (risk score ≤ 0.30, D ≤ 0.35) execute automatically — the agent acts and the system logs the outcome.
-Mid-risk decisions (risk score ≤ 0.60, D ≤ 0.65) require agent review — a peer agent validates the decision before execution.
+Low-risk decisions (risk score ≤ 0.30, low observed coverage requirement) execute automatically — the agent acts and the system logs the outcome.
+Mid-risk decisions (risk score ≤ 0.60, moderate required coverage) require agent review — a peer agent validates the decision before execution.
 High-risk decisions (risk score > 0.60 or elevated spectral radius or anomaly rate) require human approval — a human decision-maker reviews and authorizes the action.
 This tiered structure ensures that governance intensity matches risk level, providing dense metacognitive coverage where it matters most while preserving throughput for routine operations.

 7.3 Doctor as Metacognitive Safety Net